jimmydaleucf/jimmydaleucf/README.md

 - 👀 I’m currently a Sr Technical Program Manager in a media technology organization.
 - 🇺🇸 I'm also a big Politics nerd.

-After being a tech program manager for about 9 years, I decided that I wanted to learn to write code too!
+After being in projectand program management for about 9 years, I decided that I wanted to learn to write code too!
 So in 2021, I took two nanodegree programs offered by Udacity.
 Since then, I have continued to learn and grow my skills.
 I really like maps, and elections data, so that's been the playground I've been playing in for a bit.

 # About my code